-- a) 1 quick mopper per playing court (2 in total) behind either the first or the second referee, sitting on the heels (ready to run to the wet spot). - b) 3 moppers near each warm-up area (6 total) sitting on small chairs (1 quick mopper and 2 regular moppers). - c) Moppers must pay attention to the fact that they should not obstruct any advertising panel surrounding the playing court regardless of their location, especially behind the first referee's chair.
+- a) 1 quick mopper per playing court (2 in total) behind the second referee, sitting on the heels (ready to run to the wet spot). - b) 1 quick mopper near each warm-up area (2 total) sitting on small chairs. - c) Moppers must pay attention to the fact that they should not obstruct any advertising panel surrounding the playing court regardless of their location, especially behind the first referee's chair.